Overview

 Easy specification

-Define models through an intuitive, standardized, declarative Python-based format.
+Define models through an intuitive, standardized, declarative Python-based format, officially endorsed by INCF as a standard

 Simulation-ready models